 7. Overlay state for customized directories (/opt, etc.)

-Btrfs and Advanced Transactional Snapshots
+Btrfs and Transactional Snapshots

 The Btrfs filesystem with its snapshot capabilities evolves with integration of advanced compression and deduplication mechanisms.
 OpenSUSE MicroOS leverages this technology via transactional-update, creating automatic snapshots before each modification with fsverity integrity verification and atomic rollback guarantees.